 Lawyer: Ex-Oklahoma State coach pleading guilty to bribery

-NEW YORK (AP) — A former Oklahoma State assistant basketball coach plans to plead guilty Wednesday to a charge that he took bribes from business advisers for connecting them with star college athletes expected to turn pro, a defense lawyer said.
+NEW YORK (AP) — A former Oklahoma State assistant basketball coach pleaded guilty Wednesday to taking bribes from business advisers to steer them to star college athletes expected to turn pro.

-Lamont Evans will plead guilty in New York federal court to a single conspiracy bribery charge, agreeing that he received $22,000 in bribes to steer the players at the University of South Carolina and Oklahoma State University to certain financial advisers and business managers, attorney Johnny McCray said.
+Lamont Evans, 41, entered the plea in New York federal court to conspiring to commit bribery.
+He admitted receiving $22,000 to steer the players at the University of South Carolina and Oklahoma State University to certain financial advisers and business managers, attorney Johnny McCray said.

+Evans also agreed to forfeit the bribe money he received from two financial advisers as part of the deal he signed Thursday.

+“I now know that accepting those funds in exchange for introducing them to any one player was wrong and violated the law,” he said.

-The charge carries a potential penalty of up to five years in prison, but a plea agreement between Evans and prosecutors recommends a sentence of no longer than two years behind bars.
+Sentencing was set for May 10 on a charge that carries the potential for up to five years in prison, though a plea agreement between Evans and prosecutors recommends no more than two years behind bars.

-Evans also agreed to forfeit $22,000 as part of the deal he signed Thursday, McCray said.
+Judge Edgardo Ramos also warned that he could be deported because he is a citizen of Barbados, though he lives in Florida.
+He was a resident of Stillwater, Oklahoma, at the time of his arrest.

+U.S. Attorney Geoffrey S. Berman said in a statement that Evans abused his position as a mentor and coach for personal gain.

+“A scheme Evans apparently thought was a slam-dunk actually proved to be a flagrant foul,” he said.

 “He accepted responsibility for what happened.
-He will be making a vigorous appeal for the lowest sentence possible,” the lawyer said.
+He will be making a vigorous appeal for the lowest sentence possible,” attorney Johnny McCray said.

 Evans is the third former NCAA assistant coach to plead guilty in the case.
 The prosecution has revealed how well-connected mentors sometimes paid family members of top-tier athletes to steer the NBA-destined youngsters to schools or managers.